Home » One Pot » No Rice Jambalaya

 Labeled photo of prep bowls with ingredients for a no rice jambalaya.

-Yes!
-Either use shredded rotisserie chicken, and add it in at the end, when returning cooked sausage to the skillet, or sauté chicken breasts in the pan after browning the sausage and prior to cooking the vegetables.
-Remove the cooked chicken, slice, and return at the end with the sausage.
+Prefer using chicken?
+It’s easy to do!
+Either add in some shredded rotisserie chicken at the end or sauté chicken breasts in the pan after browning the sausage and prior to cooking the vegetables.
+Remove the cooked chicken, slice or shred, and return at the end with the sausage.

 How To Make Jambalaya Without Rice